 The Victory Day parade in Moscow on May 9, 2026, was indeed the most modest in history.
-There was no military hardware on Red Square, although aircraft flew over Moscow, and the ceremony itself lasted only 45 minutes.
-For comparison: in 2025, the parade lasted 1 hour and 9 minutes, and in 2024, it lasted 50 minutes.
+There was no military hardware on Red Square, although aviation flew over Moscow, and the ceremony itself lasted only 45 minutes.
+For comparison: in 2025, the parade lasted 1 hour and 9 minutes, and in 2024 - 50 minutes.
 This is reported by UNN.

 Details

-The parade ceremony began at 10:00 AM Moscow time with the presentation of the Russian national flag, as well as the assault flag of the 150th Idritsa Division, which was raised over the Reichstag building in Berlin in May 1945.
+The parade ceremony began at 10:00 AM Moscow time with the carrying out of the Russian state flag, as well as the assault flag of the 150th Idritsa Division, which was raised over the Reichstag building in Berlin in May 1945.

 Putin spoke at the May 9 parade – mentioned NATO and promised Russia's "victory"09.05.26, 10:56

-This year, the leaders of Belarus, Kazakhstan, Uzbekistan, Malaysia, and Laos arrived for the parade.
+This year, the leaders of Belarus, Kazakhstan, Uzbekistan, Malaysia, and Laos attended the parade.
 Also present were the heads of South Ossetia and Abkhazia—occupied parts of Georgia.
 Russia recognized them as "independent" in 2008.

 In addition, the leaders of Republika Srpska—an entity within Bosnia and Herzegovina—were present at the parade.
-Meanwhile, Slovak Prime Minister Robert Fico did not attend the parade.
+At the same time, Slovak Prime Minister Robert Fico did not attend the parade.

 Which troops participated in the parade

 In total, over 1,000 Russian military personnel were involved in the parade, including those participating in the war against Ukraine.
-For the first time, fighters from the Russian Unmanned Systems Forces appeared at this parade—they were established in 2025.
-Notably, Ukraine created its own analogous Unmanned Systems Forces in 2024.
+For the first time, soldiers from the Russian Unmanned Systems Forces appeared at this parade—they were created in 2025.
+Incidentally, Ukraine created its own analogous Unmanned Systems Forces in 2024.

 Troops from the DPRK also marched in the parade.
 They were the only foreign participants.